NeuralNetworkClassifier

 Here:

-• X is either a Matrix or any table of input features (eg, a DataFrame) whose columns are of scitype Continuous; check column scitypes with schema(X).
-If X is a Matrix, it is assumed to have columns corresponding to features and rows corresponding to observations.
+• X provides input features and is either: (i) a Matrix with Continuous element scitype (typically Float32); or (ii) a table of input features (eg, a DataFrame) whose columns have Continuous, Multiclass or OrderedFactor element scitype; check column scitypes with schema(X).
+If any Multiclass or OrderedFactor features appear, the constructed network will use an EntityEmbedder layer to transform them into dense vectors.
+If X is a Matrix, it is assumed that columns correspond to features and rows corresponding to observations.

 • y is the target, which can be any AbstractVector whose element scitype is Multiclass or OrderedFactor; check the scitype with scitype(y)